cogment/cogment-doc/docs/reference/python.md

 ## class cogment.Context

-Class to setup and run all the different aspects of trials.
+Class to setup and run all the different aspects of Cogment trials.

-### `__init__(self, user_id, cog_settings, prometheus_registry=prometheus_client.core.REGISTRY)`
+### `__init__(self, user_id, cog_settings, prometheus_registry=prometheus_client.core.REGISTRY, directory_endpoint=None, directory_auth_token=None)`

 Parameters:

 -   `user_id`: _str_ - Identifier for the user of this context.
 -   `cog_settings`: _module_ - Settings module associated with trials that will be run ([cog_settings](#cog_settings.py) namespace).
 -   `prometheus_registry`: _prometheus_client.core.CollectorRegistry instance_ - Prometheus registry that'll be used by the Cogment metrics in this context.
 Can be set to `None` to completely deactivate them.
 The default value is Prometheus' default global registry.
+-   `directory_endpoint`: _Endpoint instance_ - Grpc endpoint (i.e. starting with "grpc://") to access the directory.
+The directory will be used to inquire discovery endpoints, and to register the services for discovery.
+-   `directory_auth_token`: _str_ - Authentication token for access to the directory.
+This token will be registered with the services, and must match registered tokens when inquiring the directory.

 ### `async serve_all_registered(self, served_endpoint, prometheus_port = 8000)`

 Method to start and run the communication server for the registered components (environment, actor, prehook, datalog).
 This coroutine will end when all activity has stopped.
+If a directory is defined in the Context, then this method will also register the services in the defined directory.

 Parameters: